From the horse’s mouth

 - We recommend travelling in your riding boots and carrying your hat and some riding clothes in your hand luggage - then if your luggage goes astray you are still able to ride!

-- We recommend you carry a copy of your passport and insurance policy at all times.
+- Carry a copy of your passport and insurance documentation with you.

 Sustainable tourism